Backup and restore FAQ

 Here are the possible methods to make the xxxx users match (and resolve the conflict):

-a) Modify the backup archive users.xml file and make the email or firstaccess fields match the ones in target site.
-Note that the moodle-filename-backup.mbz is a zip file and can be renamed to moodle-filename-backup.zip and unzipped.
-When editing is complete, re-zip and then rename using the original file name with the "*.mbz" extension.
+- Modify the backup archive's users.xml file and make the email or firstaccess fields match the ones in target site.
+Note that the backup-<...>.mbz is a tarball and can be extracted by creating a temporary folder and running tar -xzf /PATH/TO/backup-<...>.mbz.
+When editing is complete recompress the file with tar -czf /PATH/TO/backup-<...>.mbz *.

-c) In Moodle 3.0.3 onwards and for admin user conflicts only, enable the setting 'Allow admin conflict resolution' in Site admin > Courses > Backups > General import defaults.
+- For admin user conflicts only: enable the setting 'Allow admin conflict resolution' in Site administration > Courses > Backups > General import defaults.
 This will result in the username in the backup file being renamed to 'admin_xyz'.

 Restored users lose their passwords - How can they reset them?